hakanfk/Cheap-Flight-App/README.md

 This is an app where you can easily find the cheapest flight all across the world.
 You just need select your arrival, origin and the date.
 The left is handled by us!

 ## API
-This app is using https://rapidapi.com/DataCrawler/api/skyscanner50 api from RapidApi for data fetching and price comparing.
+This app is using https://rapidapi.com/DataCrawler/api/skyscanner50 api from RapidApi for data fetching and price comparison.

 ## Libraries and Frameworks
 -React Native